 The majority of the cats and kittens available for adoption were brought into branch care by RSPCA Inspectors.
 Many have been ill-treated or severely neglected by their previous owners.
 If you could offer a cat or kitten a caring new home to call their own please don’t hesitate to ring for an appointment to visit the cattery.

-Please note – kittens will only be rehomed to families where there is someone at home during the day and where there are no young children under 5 years of age.
+Please note – kittens will only be rehomed to families where there is someone at home during the day, won’t be left alone for more than 4 hours and where there are no young children under 5 years of age.
 We follow an adoption process when rehoming all animals in our care.
 Additionally, we won’t consider rehoming an adult cat or kitten to a mainly outdoor environment unless they are deemed unsuitable to live in a family home.

 Adopting a Kitten?